Vagabond Ski & Social Club

 Knights of Columbus (West Allis) 1800 S. 92nd St., West Allis, Wisconsin 53214

 VAGABOND SKI & SOCIAL CLUB, an active social club for singles and married couples.
-Meeting and dance; with great music by the Bobby Way Duo on Wednesday, January 4, 2017; 7:00 (meeting), 8:00 (dance), at Knights of Columbus Hall, 1800 S. 92nd Street, West Allis. $5.00 Admission. www.vagabondskiclub.com.
+Meeting and dance; with great music by Best of Everything on Wednesday, February 1, 2017; 7:00 (meeting), 8:00 (dance), at Knights of Columbus Hall, 1800 S. 92nd Street, West Allis. $5.00 Admission. www.vagabondskiclub.com.

 Info